The best accounting software for small businesses 2024

 Cost

-QuickBooks are one of the few providers to offer a dedicated Self Employed plan, full of all the simple but necessary functions for an individual just starting out.
+QuickBooks is one of the few accounting software providers to offer a dedicated Self Employed plan (costing £10 per user, per month), which has all the core functions for an individual just starting out.
+However, this tier is almost exclusively designed for submitting a self-assessment tax return, and SMEs will find it severely limiting.

 QuickBooks pros